 - Demolition of heritage buildings or structures (unless required for the seismic strengthening works that we accept)

 - Non-seismic related restoration and repair work to heritage buildings.
 Heritage New Zealand may be able to fund this work — talk to their specialist advisors

 - Seismic strengthening work that has already started.
 We may be able to make case-by-case exceptions for strengthening works which have already begun and are staged over several years

 - Buildings that are out of scope of the earthquake prone buildings provisions of the Building Act 2004, for example:

 - some monuments, bridges and tunnels.

-To find out more about exclusions under this Act, talk to your local council.
+To find out more about exclusions under the Building Act 2004, talk to your council.